yapyunqi/MUSA611-CPLN692-week-10/assignment/README.md

 by which you could construct an application.
 What use-cases haven't we covered that you think would be useful?
-What technologies not covered seem exciting to you (you don't necessarily have to fully understand what they're for, this is a chance for you to get our help interpreting a technology's purpose/usage).
+What technologies not covered seem exciting to you (you don't necessarily have to fully understand what they're for, this is a chance for you to get help interpreting a technology's purpose/usage).